NoOb-CodEr786/Surya_Mart_-HTML_-_CSS/README.md

 # Surya_Mart_-HTML_-_CSS
 Hello I am a new WEB Developer this is my Second Frontend Cloning Project on E-Commerce Website(Static).
 In this project I use only HTML and CSS.
 And I will try my best to build this project.

+This is only a static and resposive web page.

 ![2023-01-26 (1)](https://user-images.githubusercontent.com/111687485/214873295-2a4553cd-c48c-438b-a75c-90b236b3abeb.png)
 ![2023-01-26 (2)](https://user-images.githubusercontent.com/111687485/214873302-91d340d1-c757-42a0-b1ad-16010a90e38f.png)
 ![2023-01-26 (3)](https://user-images.githubusercontent.com/111687485/214873318-96c5862a-c4fe-4118-a2c4-a4ceae541a23.png)